How Can I REally Trust In God

 - Aren’t in despair when they lose a loved one,

-- They feel nothing outside of peace when: treated poorly, suffering any affliction, experience difficulty or challenges, or if any disappointment happens.
+- Do feel in peace when: treated poorly, suffering any affliction, experience difficulty or challenges, or if any disappointment happens.

-When we truly trust we know everything is God’s will and fully trust He will make every moment of suffering and every moment of uncertainty into something very good, if we believe.
+When we truly trust we know EVERYTHING–good and the bad–is God’s will (meant for our good) and fully trust He will make every moment…even suffering and uncertainty into something very good, if we believe.

 If we are far from this kind of trust in God to where we “have no anxiety at all” (Philippians 4:6), then living without fear, in perfect peace, during ALL circumstances might seem impossible…oh, but with God’s grace, this life is most certainly possible, and it is what God expects us to achieve.
 This is living the faith.
 God wants us in perfect peace.
 Believe!